 Some may say that email marketing is outdated, but experienced marketers will support the opposite!
 Email marketing is a very popular subcategory of digital marketing and plays a crucial role when building a community and nurture leads.
 In this chapter we will walk you through the basics and useful features of email marketing that will help your business growth.

 Even though emails are more than 40 years old, they never fell out of fashion.
-Experienced marketers and business owners felt the importance of using one of the oldest way of online communication in building their community and lead lists.
+Experienced marketers and business owners felt the importance of using one of the oldest way of online communication in building their communities and leads.

 90% of email gets delivered to the intended recipient’s inbox, whereas only 2% of your Facebook fans see your posts in their News Feed. – Forrester Research